ros2/rmw_connextdds/README.md

 If this variable is unspecified, or set to `all`, then `rmw_connextdds` will modify the default DomainParticipantQos with settings derived from ROS 2 options (e.g.
-"localhost only", or "node enclave"), and some additional optimizations meant to improve the out of the box experiene (e.g. speed up endpoint discovery, and increase the size of type information shared via discovery).
+"node enclave"), and some additional optimizations meant to improve the out of the box experiene (e.g. speed up endpoint discovery, and increase the size of type information shared via discovery).

 If the variable is set to `basic`, then only those settings associated with ROS 2 options will be modified.